takuro-matsui/DefenceNet/README.md

 ### RemoveNet
-Fence images are created by combining fence masks with the clean outdoor images from UCID dataset and from the BSD dataset int the directry `dataset/train/`.
-Training dataset was created by running as following:
+Fence images are created by combining fence masks with the clean outdoor images from UCID dataset and from the BSD dataset in the directry `/dataset/train/`.
+If you would like to create a new pair of a fence image and a fence mask, please run as following:
 ```
 [fence_image, fence_mask] = add_fence(img, theta, scale, color_num, noise, real).
 ```